Ivan Julian: The Outsets (1980–85)

 Julian formed The Outsets just after the breakup of Richard Hell and the Voidoids in 1980.
 He remembered seeing Vinny DeNunzio of The Feelies playing with Richard Lloyd's band and being impressed.
 As it turned out, Vinny was ready for a change, so they started holding auditions for bass and the other guitar.
 When the word got out, Fred Smith (Television, Blondie), Ted Niceley (producer, Fugazi and Girls vs. Boys), and Tommy Keene were among those that came to play.
 Niceley and Keene had both played in (the) Razz, a D.C. band whose members were friends with Julian.

 Eventually the positions were filled by Bob Albertson on bass and Simon Chardiet on guitar.
 Soon after the band went into rehearsals and prepared for live dates at CBGB's and Max's Kansas City.
 At this point there were more venues opening up such as the Mudd Club, Danceteria catering to a new minimal, percussive style of music and Ivan wanted to be part of it.
 The plan as always was to venture out with fresh ideas and to new places, so the first gig was booked at Tier 3, a performance space in Soho.

 After several months the band was signed to Contender Records and released their first single, "I'm Searchin' For You" b/w "Fever".
 Much has been made of the misprint on the label that incorrectly list the publishing rights for the B side.
-As a result, the record company corrected the mistake after the first pressing which has made it somewhat of a collectors item.
+As a result, the record company corrected the mistake after the first pressing which has made it somewhat of a collector's item.
 The songs on The Punk/Funk Voodoo Collection were recorded in the basement studio of Giorgio Gomelsky, Yardbirds producer and early manager of the Rolling Stones.
 He persuaded Ivan Julian and the band to explore sounds outside of the boundaries of American pop music, most notably Fela Kuti.
 The music and the lyrics resound with the rough and tumble immediacy of East Village New York in the early 1980s.
 Included as Bonus Tracks are remastered versions of The Outsets first single originally released as a 45 on Contender records.

 Garland Jeffreys approached Ivan and offered to produce The Outsets forthcoming EP "The Ice Man", which also involved Bob Clearmountain as engineer.
 During this time he also recorded with Tomas Donker from Defunkt, Afrika Bambaataa and Bernie Worrell of Parliament/Funkadelic fame.
 Originally released in the U.S. on Plexus Records playing keyboards on the bonus tracks is Marsha Sardy who also played with The Julian.